Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 \subsection{Advandages of the revamped scenario}

 In the revamped singlet-triplet scotogenic model, dark matter candidates arise from a combination of singlet and triplet fermions or scalars, stabilized by a dark symmetry.
-This brings several advantages to the revamped scotogenic scenario, absent in the original one, that we now consider.
-We now discuss how the limitations of the simplest scotogenic scenario can be naturally avoided in the revamped version.\\
+Besides a clear prediction for neutrinoless double-beta decay, Fig.~\ref{fig:dbd2}, this brings several advantages to the revamped scotogenic scenario, absent in the original one, overcoming its limitations and widening the phenomenological scope.
+We now turn to these issues. \\

-Here we note that the revamped scotogenic model has just one singlet and one triplet fermion mediating the one-loop diagram responsible for neutrino mass generation.
+Here we note that the revamped scotogenic model has just one singlet and one triplet dark fermion mediating the one-loop diagram responsible for neutrino mass generation.
 As a consequence, it provides an example of a \emph{missing partner} radiative seesaw mechanism, so that one of the three active neutrinos will remain massless.
-As we saw in Sec.~\ref{sec:neutrino-parameters}, this leads to promising predictions for the \znbb decay processes, discussed in Fig.~\ref{fig:dbd2}, and the corresponding implications for their possible experimental detection.
+As we saw in Sec.~\ref{sec:neutrino-parameters}, this leads to promising predictions for the \znbb decay processes, displayed in Fig.~\ref{fig:dbd2}, with promising expectations for a possible experimental detection.

 The original scotogenic model suffers from the problem associated to the unwanted breaking of the dark parity symmetry.
 This can be naturally circumvented in the revamped (singlet-triplet) version due to the presence of the scalar triplet $\Omega$.
-We consider the fermionic dark-matter case with~$M_F^2 < m_{\eta_{R,I}}^2$.
+Let us focus on the fermionic dark-matter case with~$M_F^2 < m_{\eta_{R,I}}^2$.
 In order to understand the source of $\mathbb{Z}_2$ symmetry-breaking, one should analyze the evolution of $m_{\eta}^2$ with the renormalisation scale $\mu$, described by